TanYa-Go/Babushka-Bakes/TESTING.md

 All links and buttons do indeed open the **Produts** page\
 The navbar dropdown menu opens on hover and displays product categories\
-All links and product images do lead to the **Product Detials** page when clicked
+All links and product images do lead to the **Product Detials** page, when clicked.

 ### **Conclusion**